-Atibal demands a lot of their overseas manufacturer and tests each and every unit at their U.S. facility before it’s approved for sale.
+Atibal Optics demand a lot of its overseas manufacturer and tests each and every unit at its U.S. facility before it’s approved for sale.
 They keep QC as high as they can in this price range, and feel comfortable backing that up with a lifetime warranty.

 Overall Rating * * * *